What is a felony in Minnesota?

 The Minnesota Sentencing Guidelines suggest a presumptive sentence based on a formula.
 It’s goal is to increase sentencing uniformity in similar cases.

 A Minnesota felony attorney discusses what could happen in the event of a conviction of the crime charged.
-The best way to do that is to determine the Presumptive Sentence under the Guidelines.
-Then we consider any applicable mandatory minimum sentencing laws that could override the Guidelines’ presumptive sentence.
+And the best way to do that is to determine the Presumptive Sentence under the Guidelines.
+Then we consider any applicable mandatory minimum sentencing laws that override the Guidelines’ presumptive sentence.

 Can a judge depart from the Guidelines’ presumptive sentence?

 Yes, but the judge must state reasons for departing from the Guidelines’ presumptive sentence.
-A judge can sentence the convicted defendant more severely than the sentencing guidelines call for.
+And a judge can sentence the convicted defendant more severely than the sentencing guidelines call for.
 We call that is an upward departure.

 If the judge sentences more leniently than the presumptive sentence, it’s a downward departure.